This is the second lesson in your Introduction to Ghost Hunting course. (The first lesson was Ghost Hunting Preparations.)

 This means they reported on a different site last year, and the year before that, and so on.

-A little research could turn up many local haunts.
+So, a little research could turn up many local haunts.

 Sometimes, magazines, newspapers, and news shows have online archives.